Treblle/treblle-nextjs/README.md

 - 🚀 Zero performance impact with fire-and-forget approach
 - 🛡️ Built with security and privacy in mind
 - 🪶 Lightweight with minimal dependencies
-- 🔌 Easy integration with Express
+- 🔌 Easy integration with Express, NestJS, and Next.js
 - 🧩 TypeScript support
 - 📦 Smart handling of file uploads and downloads
 - 🧠 Intelligent processing of non-JSON responses